csknns/swift-compiler-crashes/CONTRIBUTING.md

 ````

 If the crash case causes a compiler hang and not an explicit crash, use a `.timeout.swift` suffix, rather than the plain `.swift` suffix.
 This will tell the test suite runner that this is a compiler hang bug.
 The test suite runner will attempt to compile it with a [5 second timeout](https://github.com/practicalswift/swift-compiler-crashes/blob/9a23124d8fb34cbc2622bfc3a5b5fe9c31006ec0/test.sh#L125-L128).

+By contributing code to this repository you are dual-licensing your contribution under the following two licenses:
+* The Apache License
+* The MIT License

+Thanks!